CRImier/Python-omxplayer-Socket/README.md

 omxSocket
 =======================

 Socket Interface for omxplayer using Python.
 Written by @stifi, heavily refactored by @CRImier.

+Installation:

+pip install omxSocket

 To use the server, run  "python -m omxSocket.omxServer".
 Theoretically, it should work, in practice you might need launch it in a certain way or fix permissions so that the omxplayer can run.